Mirantis/mke-docs/content/docs/configuration/multus.md

 ## Add a network interface

-1. Run the following command on all of the nodes in the cluster:
+1. Run the following command on all of the nodes in the cluster to download and extract the CNI plugin:

    ```
    CNI_PLUGIN_VERSION=v1.3.0